nwager/WebScraping-MiniProject/README.md

 1. Start the System Control Panel applet (Search "System" and click - it should be the Control Panel).
 2. Select the Advanced system settings tab.
 3. Click the Environment Variables button.
 4. Under System Variables, select Path, click Edit, then click Browse.
-5. Find the folder (it's probably in Downloads) and put it in the Path.
+5. Find the folder (it's probably in Downloads) and put it in the Path (you can type `path` into the console to check if its in Path).

 Here's a slightly fast gif of that:

 ![How to edit Path](/images/chromedriverpath.gif)

-Next, install the weatherscraper.py and requirements.txt files, set up your virtual environment, and get in the directory containing the scripts in the console.
+Next, follow these steps:

+1. Install this repository.
+2. Put the requirements.txt and weatherscraper.py files in the folder with your virtual environment (the folder you execute python scripts in).
+3. Set up your virtual environment.
-Before running the .py file, type `pip install -r requirements.txt` into the console to download the required packages for scraping.
+4. Before running the .py file, type `pip install -r requirements.txt` into the console to download the required packages for scraping.

 You can look at the code here, in GitHub.
 I left a lot of comments ;).